broeker/jumpsuit/src/pages/index.md

         started, and to experiment and learn.
       heading: I am the eggman
 footnotes: >-
-  [^1]: Please know that every word written on this website is written in the spirit of goodness, and in acknowledgment of the absurd. <a href="#1">^</a>
+  \[^1]: Please know that every word written on this website is written in the spirit of goodness, and in acknowledgment of the absurd.

-  [^2]: This website focuses on Gatsby and React, because I think they are best.
+  \[^2]: This website focuses on Gatsby and React, because I think they are best.
 But if you love Vue I'd encourage to explore Gridsome.
-I am unaware of any Angular equivalents.<a href="#2">^</a>
+I am unaware of any Angular equivalents.
 ---